 Structured vs. Unstructured Citations

-To build a professional SEO profile, you need a balance of two types of mentions:
+Remember, to build a professional SEO profile, you need a balance of two types of mentions:

 1. Structured Citations